Brighton and Hove – Good Shepherd, Dyke Road

-The second stage – the south west tower, chancel and south chapel – was not completed until 1927 (CDG (NS) 75 p225).
+The second stage, consisting of the south west tower, chancel and south chapel, was not completed until 1927 (CDG (NS) 75 p225).
 The aisles are little more than passages, with stone lintels behind each pier, carved with ogees.
-There is no chancel arch, so the interior is spacious despite its low, painted waggon roof, which is panelled with dormers.
+There is no chancel arch, so the interior is spacious despite its low, painted wagon roof, which is panelled and has dormers.
 Many fittings (see below) by W H R Blacking date from the early years of the church (TCA 3 p127).

 Font: Plain octagonal.

 1. (Chancel and south chapel) Ward and Hughes, 1926-27 (mostly signed).